 - 1. While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the motion control handles are locked in the NEUTRAL position. - 2.
 NOTE: A warm engine may not require choking.

-Set the engine throttle control to FAST throttle position.
-Then fully close the choke by pulling the knob OUT fully. - 3.
-Insert the key into the ignition switch and turn it to START. - 4.
+Set the engine throttle control to FULL throttle position.
+Then fully close the choke by pulling the knob OUT fully.

+- 3. Insert the key into the ignition switch and turn it to START. - 4.
 After the engine starts, gradually open the choke (push knob down fully).
+Reduce to half throttle speed and allow the engine to warm.